How to Set Up Still Image Camera Perspective Matching in Blender

 fSpy is a cross-platform app for quick and easy still image camera matching

-Fspy versions on Github
+Fspy versions on github

-Fspy versions on Github
+Fspy versions on github

 • Download the latest version of fSpy from GitHub.
 There are several different versions available for download.
 Download the one compatible with your operating system